Baryogenesis: Background

+The match between the predictions and observations of the nucleosynthesis model constrains the value of this baryon asymmetry factor.
+In particular, if the model is computed with equal amounts of baryons and antibaryons, they annihilate each other so completely that not enough baryons are left to create nucleons.

-There are two main interpretations for this disparity: either the universe began with a small preference for matter (total baryonic number of the universe different from zero), or the universe was originally perfectly symmetric, but somehow a set of phenomena contributed to a small imbalance in favour of matter over time.
-The second point of view is preferred, although there is no clear experimental evidence indicating either of them to be the correct one.
+There are two main interpretations for this disparity: either the universe began with a small preference for matter (total baryonic number of the universe different from zero), or the universe was originally perfectly symmetric, but somehow a set of particle physics phenomena contributed to a small imbalance in favour of matter over time.
+The goal of cosmological theories of baryogenesis is to explain the baryon asymmetry factor using quantum field theory of elementary particles.

-GUT Baryogenesis under Sakharov conditions
+Sakharov conditions

 In 1967, Andrei Sakharov proposed a set of three necessary conditions that a baryon-generating interaction must satisfy to produce matter and antimatter at different rates.
-These conditions were inspired by the recent discoveries of the cosmic background radiation and CP-violation in the neutral kaon system.
+These conditions were inspired by the recent discoveries of the cosmic microwave background and CP-violation in the neutral kaon system.
 The three necessary "Sakharov conditions" are: